This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a large stockpot, saute garlic until soft and fragrant in 2 tbsp. of olive oil, about 2 minutes.
+• In a large stockpot, saute garlic until soft and fragrant in 2 tablespoons of olive oil, about 2 minutes.

-• Throw your meat in with the garlic and brown until meat has been thoroughly cooked through, about 5 minutes.
+• Add your meat in with the garlic and brown until meat has been thoroughly cooked through, about 5 minutes.
 Season with salt and pepper.

 • Pour in the tomato paste, tomato puree, and seasoning, including the fresh basil and sugar.
 Stir to mix well.
 With the 6 oz. can from the tomato paste, fill that with water and pour it in the stockpot as well.